Water Tank—The Richardsons added a water tank to their property to ensure water availability during dry periods.

 I wanted to capture some depth and texture, so I shot the rock from the north side, looking into the Mount Nutt Wilderness Area.
 I’m happy with how this image captures the rugged terrain of the Black Mountains—if only a tiny sample.
 Maybe I should regularly go back and work the entire range—from Needles to Hoover Dam.
 What do you think?

 You can see a larger version of Thumb Butte on its Web Page by clicking here.
-Please return next week when I will show another photo from Union Pass and SR 68.
+Please return next week when I show another photo from Union Pass and SR 68.

 Queen Anne, my darling wife, flew east last month to join her sisters for a week in New England.
 Supposedly, it was an Autumn-Leaves tour, but they went to Salem in October during a full moon.
 I’m no math whiz, but I know what you get when you combine four and ten.
 That’s right—WITCHES!